Project overview

 stellv.
 Geschäftsführung, Standort- und Infrastrukturentwicklung

-FTTH expansion in the gray areas of the city of Emsdetten
+FTTH roll-out in the urban areas of Emsdetten

-FTTH expansion in the gray areas of the city of Emsdetten via federal Gigabit funding and co-financing from the state of North Rhine-Westphalia
+FTTH roll-out in the ‘grey areas’ of the town of Emsdetten, funded by the federal Gigabit scheme and co-financed by the state of North Rhine-Westphalia

 Background

-The current funding project will close the last fiber optic gaps in Emsdetten and ensure the provision of fiber optic connections to homes and businesses (FTTH / Fiber to the Home).
-Federal funding is provided on the basis of the funding guideline "Funding to support the gigabit expansion of telecommunications networks in the Federal Republic of Germany" and the state guideline on co-financing the federal program of October 18, 2023.
-All addresses that are not reliably supplied with a download speed of at least 100 Mbit/s are eligible for funding under these guidelines.
+The current funding project will close the remaining gaps in the fibre-optic network in Emsdetten and ensure that fibre-optic connections are provided right up to homes and businesses (FTTH / Fibre to the Home).
+Federal funding is provided on the basis of the funding guideline “Funding to support the gigabit expansion of telecommunications networks in the Federal Republic of Germany” and the state guideline on co-financing of the federal programme dated 18 October 2023.
+Under these guidelines, all addresses that are not reliably supplied with a download speed of at least 100 Mbit/s are eligible for funding.

 The milestones:

-August 17, 2021 - Completion of market research to determine the area: Identification of 305 addresses with a download speed of < 100 Mbit/s
+17 August 2021 – Completion of market survey to determine the coverage area: identification of 305 addresses with a download speed of less than 100 Mbit/s

-June 13, 2022 – Preliminary grant notification from the federal government
+13 June 2022 – Provisional grant notification from the federal government

-August 3, 2022 – Start of the tender for telecommunications providers
+3 August 2022 – Launch of the tender for telecommunications providers

-November 24, 2022 - Approval of early start of measures by the state of North Rhine-Westphalia
+24 November 2022 – Approval by the State of North Rhine-Westphalia for early commencement of works

-December 8, 2022 – Commissioning of Stadtwerke Emsdetten
+8 December 2022 – Contract awarded to Stadtwerke Emsdetten

-03/02/2023 - Notification of early start of construction without loss of funding
+2 March 2023 – Notification of early commencement of construction without affecting funding

-December 8, 2023 – Final funding decision by the federal government and finalization of the co-financing application to the state
+8 December 2023 – Final funding approval from the federal government and finalisation of the co-financing application to the state

-The current project progress, an availability check, information on the services offered, and the terms and conditions for end customers can be found on the project homepage of the service provider TKRZ.
+The current project progress, an availability check, information on the service offering and the terms and conditions for end customers can be found on the project website of the service provider TKRZ.

-• Project participants: The project is being carried out by the district of Steinfurt on behalf of the city of Emsdetten.
-The municipal contribution is being borne by the city of Emsdetten.
-Based on a tender, the expansion is being carried out by Stadtwerke Emsdetten.
+• Project participants: The project is being implemented by the District of Steinfurt on behalf of the Town of Emsdetten.
+The local authority’s own contribution is being borne by the Town of Emsdetten.
+Following a tender process, the expansion is being carried out by Stadtwerke Emsdetten.
 The service provider is TKRZ.

-• Target group: 305 private and commercial addresses in the city of Emsdetten that previously had less than 100 Mbit/s (downstream).
+• Target group: 305 residential and commercial properties in the town of Emsdetten that have previously been supplied with less than 100 Mbit/s (downstream).

 Contact person